Advertising When Your Website Sucks

 E-commerce

 For most e-commerce businesses, you can import your online catalog onto a platform, primarily Google and Facebook, and they can directly show your ads.
 However, with these campaigns, you will still need an e-commerce website, even if you don’t want to drive users to it.
-However, as long as you can set these up, we see a lot of success with these shopping campaigns, and they can drive a great return on ad spend (ROAS).
+But as long as you can set these up, we see a lot of success with these shopping campaigns, and they can drive a great return on ad spend (ROAS).

 Drawbacks to on-platform conversions